garrysmodlua/GLua-midi-parser/README.md

 ### GMod Setup

 1. Navigate to your `./Steam/steamapps/common/GarrysMod/garrysmod` folder.
-2. Depending on which download method you have used, make sure you have the following directory structure (create any neccessary folder yourself if it doesn't exist):
+2. Depending on which download method you have used, make sure you have the following directory structure (create any necessary folder yourself if it doesn't exist):

 ![Expected directory structure](https://user-images.githubusercontent.com/9789070/27001572-ba3c1c16-4dcd-11e7-9348-a2954c8bd033.png)